 Applicants should have an interest in Machine Learning or Artificial Intelligence interpreted widely, and applicants with more theoretical, more applied and/or more computational interests are equally encouraged to apply.
 A background in machine learning is helpful but more value is placed on a rigorous mathematical and statistical education.

-Successful applicants will have PhD fees covered as well as receiving a stipend at the EPSRC rate (£19,237 for academic year 24/25) and a generous Research Training and Support fund to cover research equipment and travel costs.
+Successful applicants will have PhD fees covered as well as receiving an annual stipend at the EPSRC rate (£20,140 for academic year 25/26) and a generous Research Training and Support fund to cover research equipment and travel costs.
 Studentships will be for up to 4 years.
-Successful applicants will have the opportunity to join the Warwick Centre for Doctoral Training in Mathematics and Statistics.
+Successful applicants will have the opportunity to join the Warwick Centre for Doctoral Training in Statistics (https://warwick.ac.uk/fac/sci/statistics/postgrad/centre-for-doctoral-training/).

-• Supervision for this doctoral project will be provided by one of the University of Bristol academics associated with the Prob_AI Hub and supervisors will be allocated based on the PhD project and the student’s research interests.
+Supervision for doctoral projects will be provided by one of the University of Bristol academics associated with the Prob_AI Hub and supervisors will be allocated based on the PhD project and the student’s research interests.
 To see a list of potential topics, please see the Prob_AI section of this page: PhD Projects

 For more information about the School of Mathematics and how to apply, please visit PhD in Mathematics at the University of Bristol.